-In this guide, we cover the price of tire rotation.
-We also look at the reasons to get the tires rotated and discuss if this is a job you can do yourself.
-Finally, we examine how a spare tire might affect the way the others are rotated.
+In this guide, I cover the price of tire rotation.
+I also look at the reasons to get the tires rotated and discuss if this is a job you can do yourself.
+Finally, I examine how a spare tire might affect the way the others are rotated.

 The average tire rotation cost should be less than $50.
 However, the cost will depend on where you are having the service performed and whether or not you are having other jobs done at the same time.
 In some cases, it’s possible to bundle it with other maintenance, such as an oil change.

 Some repair shops also provide free rotation services if you have purchased the tires there.
 Tire shops also sell packages that cover a lifetime of tire rotation with each set.

 However, you can probably perform tire rotation by yourself at home if you are mechanically inclined.
 All you need is a solid car jack, jack stands, and a lug wrench.